sourmash-bio/sourmash/doc/command-line.md

 the individual signatures.
 The `--flatten` flag will override this behavior and allow merging of mixtures by removing all abundances.

+`sig merge` can only merge compatible sketches - if there are multiple k-mer sizes or molecule types present in any of the signature files, you will need to choose one k-mer size with `-k/--ksize`, and/or one moltype with `--dna/--protein/--hp/--dayhoff`.

-Note: `merge` only creates one output file, with one signature in it, in the JSON `.sig` format.
+Note: `merge` only creates one output file, with one signature in it.

 ### `sourmash signature rename` - rename a signature